-Originally associated with country western music, line dancing has expanded to encompass more modern country music, hip hop, swing and many other music genres.
-Aside from being one of the best ways to get Great Aunt Betty on the dance floor at a wedding, line dancing is one of the most popular forms of recreational activities worldwide, according to the Oregon Alliance for Health, Education, Recreation and Dance.
+Originally associated with country western music, line dances for parties have expanded to encompass more modern country music, hip hop, swing and many other music genres.
+Aside from being one of the best ways to get Great Aunt Betty on the dance floor at a wedding, line dancing is one of the most popular forms of recreational group activities worldwide.

 Modern Line Dances